BenLooper/ArtWalk/README.md

             - user can delete posts they've made --DONE
             - add validations

-        - Can comment on posts
+        - Can comment on posts --DONE
-            - user can edit comments they've made
+            - user can edit comments they've made --DONE
-            - user can delete comments they've made
+            - user can delete comments they've made --DONE
             - user can snap/slap a comment
             - add validations

-        - Can snap a post once per user, can't snap if already slapped
+        - Can snap a post once per user, can't snap if already slapped --DONE
-            - can unsnap a post
+            - can unsnap a post --DONE

-        - Can slap a post once per user, can't slap if already snapped
+        - Can slap a post once per user, can't slap if already snapped --DONE
-            - can unslap a post
+            - can unslap a post --DONE

         - Can DM other users